 Training Approaches Applied in the PJAC Demonstration Project

-This 7-page brief is the second in a series developed primarily for child support practitioners and administrators that shares lessons learned as the six participating child support agencies implement the Procedural Justice-Informed Alternatives to Contempt (PJAC) model.
+This 7-page brief (PDF)is the second in a series developed primarily for child support practitioners and administrators that shares lessons learned as the six participating child support agencies implement the Procedural Justice-Informed Alternatives to Contempt (PJAC) model.
 It describes the outreach and engagement strategies employed by PJAC project staff members in their work with both noncustodial and custodial parents.

 For an overview of the PJAC demonstration, see A New Response to Child Support Noncompliance: Introducing the Procedural Justice-Informed Alternatives to Contempt Project.